 There have been three further studies in Lithuania.
 The first found that all the improvements in children's social skills and problem behaviours that were recorded during the programme were maintained one year later.
 This is particularly encouraging, because Zippy's Friends aims to teach young children skills that will help them for the rest of their lives.

-A number of smaller studies have been conducted in other countries, and further studies are ongoing in Canada and Norway.
+A number of smaller studies have been conducted in other countries.